Introductory course information

 Days of the week: Classes take place every Tuesday evening 18.30-21.30 and one Saturday per month 09.00-17.00.

-Work placements: The Foundation Degree in Business is designed for part time study at College and is recognised as a full time programme as it also incorporates learning taking place at work.
-While studying on the programme, students are required to be in employment, working at least 16 hours per week in a relevant business field (UK/EEA applicants) which provides sufficient opportunity for contextual research and learning.
+Part time study: The Foundation Degree in Business is designed for part time study at College and is recognised as a full time programme as it also incorporates learning taking place at work.

 The entry qualifications for the programme are flexible to accommodate the different levels of work experience of candidates.
 Successful students sometimes join our course with extensive work experience in a business related role and no formal qualifications.